Marketing / PR / Corporate Communications

 go back at least as far as the Ludlow Massacre in 1914.

-sponsor “research to inform and shape public opinion.”
+fossil-fuel companies sponsored “research to ... shape public opinion.”

 E. B. Harrison "made his mark in 1962".

-1971: A PR campaign introduced the new idea of “littering”.
-Start-up money came from beverage, can and bottle companies as well as “the tobacco industry [who] developed programs with Keep America Beautiful
+1971: A PR campaign introduced a new idea: “littering”.
+Money came from can and beverage companies plus Big Tobacco, who "developed programs with Keep America Beautiful."

-that focused on cigarette litter solutions acceptable to the tobacco industry such as volunteer clean-ups and ashtrays…
+They designed "solutions acceptable to the tobacco industry", such as "volunteer clean-ups and ashtrays."

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------